-FIG. 283.-Schultze's Method of Artificial Respiration.
+Fig. 283.-Schultze's Method of Artificial Respiration.
 First or Inspiratory Position.

-Methods of Artificial Respiration.-While many may be practised upon the adult, only three are of practical importance in the case of the new-born child.
-(1) Schultze's Method.-The body of the child is held by the shoulders, the thumbs passing over the elavicles, the fingers supporting the back; the ulnar margins of the hands are sufficiently separated to allow the head to lie between them in a position midway between flexion and extension, so as to allow free passage of air through the glottis.
-This is the first or inspiratory position (Fig. 283): the lower limbs hang down. so that the trunk is extended : in this attitude the diaphragm is drawn down to the lowest possible level, and air is thus drawn into the lungs.
-The body of the child is then swung lightly into the position shown in Fig. 284: this is the second or expiratory position.
-The trunk is now flexed, and the weight of the lower limbs and the abdominal viscera is thrown upon the diaphragm, causing it to ascend and expel air from the lungs.
-Next the body of the child is allowed to fall back gently into the first position.
-The head must be held steady by the wrists during these movements, and not allowed to fall forwards against the chest, or the passage of air through the glottis will be impeded.
-The movements should be regulated so as to produce about twelve to fourteen respirations a minute.
-The reversed position of the trunk in the expiratory movement is also useful in promoting the escape of fluid from the air-passages.
-When the body is thickly covered with vernix a handkerchief or towel must be used to hold it securely.
+· Methods of Artificial Respiration.-While many may be practised upon the adult, only three are of practical importance in the case of the new-born child.

+(1) Schultze's Method.-The body of the child is held by the shoulders, the thumbs passing over the clavicles, the fingers supporting the back; the ulnar margins of the hands are sufficiently separated to allow the head to lie between them in a position midway between flexion and extension, so as to allow free passage of through the glottis.
+This is the first or inspiratory position (Fig. 283): the lower limbs hang down, so that the trunk is extended: in this attitude the diaphragm is drawn down to the lowest possible level, and air is thus drawn into the lungs.
+The body of the child is then swung lightly into the position shown in Fig. 284; this is the second or expiratory position.
+The trunk is now flexed, and the weight of the lower limbs and the abdominal viscera thrown upon the diaphragm, causing it to ascend and expel air from the lungs.
+Next the body of the child is allowed to fall back gently into the first posi-The head must tion.

-FIG. 284.-Schultze's Method of Artificial Respiration.
+Fig. 284.-Schultze's Method of Artificial Respiration.
 Second or Expiratory Position.